-- In the Dungeons & Dragons setting Scarred Lands, The pantheon of Gods managed to slay the titan Kadum (aka The Mountainshaker). the mighty titan's source of power was his heart, so the goddess Belsameth (aka The Slayer) ripped it out... and has since used it as a footstool.
+- In the Dungeons & Dragons setting Scarred Lands, the pantheon of Gods managed to slay the titan Kadum (aka The Mountainshaker). the mighty titan's source of power was his heart, so the goddess Belsameth (aka The Slayer) ripped it out... and has since used it as a footstool.

 - In the Old World of Darkness, there was a Villain Sue named Sam Haight who just got mightier and mightier, until he at last died in a Mage adventure.
 When people started speculating that Haight would come back as a wraith, the publishers declared that he DID become a wraith, but was captured by the evil soul-eating empire.
 They recycled his soul for raw material, and used that particular unit of soulsteel to make an ashtray for one of their bureaucrats.

 - Magic: The Gathering has the Salvation Sphere.
-It is one of the pieces of the Legacy, a group of ancient artifacts that that the Weatherlight crew must collect so they could save Dominaria from the Big Bad, Yawgmoth.
+It is one of the pieces of the Legacy, a group of ancient artifacts that the Weatherlight crew must collect so they can save Dominaria from the Big Bad, Yawgmoth.
 Most players probably won't recognize it by its original name though, since it's more popularly known as, uhh...
 Squee's Toy.

 - In Superhero League of Hoboken, a few missions have you tracking down priceless artifacts from the "Before-Time".
 These include a diet book (priceless pre-end of the world knowledge!) and a Frank Sinatra tape.
 Two of the artifacts, however, are being rather mundanely used: George Washington's Museum's Souvenir Rack, which is made of gold and being used as an ostentatious coat rack, and a VHS video tape, which is being used to stabilize a wobbly table.